emptymonkey/dumb/README.md

 #### How? ####

-Smart terminals work by adding non-printable characters and escape sequences that you never see (or if you do, it looks like garbage.)
-This tool strips off those control characters and escape sequences.
+Smart terminals work by adding non-printable characters and escape sequences that you never see (or if you do, it looks like garbage).
+This tool strips off all those control characters and escape sequences.

 #### Why? ####

-Occasionally your tty driver gets confused, or you have to examine a file that contains the remnants of a remote session.
-If you're seeing words mixed with garbage, then try running it through dumb.
-You'll lose out on all of the sweet terminal sugar, but you probably don't need that anyway.
+Occasionally you need to do forensic analysis on an old terminal session, or you might find a neat tool that insists on colorizing *all* of it's output.
+When these things happen, it's nice to have dumb.

 #### Who? ####

-Anyone who uses a command-line will probably want to use this dumb tool once in a blue moon.
+Anyone who uses the command-line regularly will probably want to have this tool in thier kit.

 #### Wait a minute, can't I just use some fancy perl one-liner to do this? ####